grzegorzjudas/vscode-gitbuild/README.md

 ```

 #### username
-Your Github username that'll be used to fetch the status
+Your GitHub username that'll be used to fetch the status

 #### password
 Either your password or auth token; it is **strongly** recommended to **not** use your password, but auth token - for details, see [here](https://blog.github.com/2013-05-16-personal-api-tokens/)